MicrosoftDocs/architecture-center/docs/guide/hpc/devito-virtual-machine-content.md

 ## Scenario details

-Deploy Devito on Azure to provide the following benefits:
+Devito provides key offerings like:

+- Mechanisms to adjust finite difference discretization.
+- Constructs to express various operators.
+- A flexible API.
+- The ability to generate highly optimized parallel code.
+- Distributed NumPy arrays.
+- Smooth integration with popular Python packages.
-- Modern and diverse compute options to meet your workload's needs
+- Modern and diverse compute options to meet your workload's needs.
-- The flexibility of virtualization without the need to buy and maintain physical hardware
+- The flexibility of virtualization without the need to buy and maintain physical hardware.
-- Rapid provisioning
+- Rapid provisioning.

 Devito provides a functional language to implement sophisticated operators that can be made up of multiple stencil computations, boundary conditions, sparse operations (for example, interpolation), and more.
 With Devito, you might use explicit finite difference methods to approximate partial differential equations.
-For example, you might use Devito to implement a 2D diffusion operator by using the following equation:
+For example, you can implement a 2D diffusion operator by using the following equation:

 :::image type="content" source="./media/operator-equation.png" alt-text="Screenshot that shows the operator equation." lightbox="./media/operator-equation.png":::

-An Operator generates low-level code from an ordered collection of Eq (this example is for a single equation).
+An operator generates low-level code from an ordered collection of *Eq* (this example is for a single equation).

-There's virtually no limit to the complexity of an Operator.
+There's virtually no limit to the complexity of an operator.
 The Devito compiler automatically analyzes the input, detects and applies optimizations (including single-node and multi-node parallelism), and generates code with suitable loops and expressions.

 ### Install Devito

-Before you install Devito, you need to deploy and connect a Linux VM and install the required AMD and InfiniBand drivers.
+Before you install Devito, you need to deploy and connect a Linux VM, and install the required AMD and InfiniBand drivers.

 For information about deploying the VM and installing the drivers, see [Run a Linux VM on Azure](https://learn.microsoft.com/azure/architecture/reference-architectures/n-tier/linux-vm).